WillAbides/setup-go-faster/README.md

 __Required__

 The version of go to install.
-It can be an exact version or a semver constraint like '1.14.x' or '^1.14.4'.
+It can be an exact version or a semver constraint like `1.14.x` or `^1.14.4`.
-Do not add "go" or "v" to the beginning of the version.
+Do not add `go` or `v` to the beginning of the version.

 Action runners come with some versions of go pre-installed.
 If any of those versions meet your semver constraint setup-go-faster will use those instead of checking whether a newer go available for download that meets your